krbarounis/NTY-bestsellers-classification-project/README.md

 - Removing and/or filling in rows with null values
 - Grouping imprints and subsidiaries of the top 5 publishing companies into single groups

 ### Observations and Features

 - 1646 total observations
     - 551 bestsellers
     - 1095 non-bestsellers
-- 37 features after getting dummies for categorical data
-    - Part of a series (Yes/No)
+- Data from scraping:
+    - Title
+    - Author
     - Goodreads rating (based on user input)
     - Goodreads genre (based on most user tags)
-    - Top author (Y/N) (list of Forbes' top earning authors 2017 & 2018)
     - Publishing company
+    - Publish date
+    - Number of pages
+    - Format (hardcover, e-book, etc.)
+- Final feature list:
+    - Categorical (dropped columns with < 15 observations):
+        - Part of a series
+        - Top author (list of Forbes' top earning authors 2017 & 2018)
+        - Genre
+        - Publishing company
         - Month of publishing
+    - Continuous:
+        - Rating

 ### Visuals